Chapter 55 BWV 140 Wachet auf, ruft uns die Stimme

-One of the most fascinating aspects of Bach’s craft is his ability to adapt the textures and contours of his vocal lines to suit specific, and organic, demands in the text.
+One of the most fascinating aspects of Bach’s craft is his ability to adapt the textures and contours of his vocal lines to suit specific, and organic, demands of the text.
 Nowhere is it more apparent than in this fantasia.
 The first three phrases of the melody (repeated, thus making six in total) find the lower voices entering with different motives on almost every occasion, although the principle of imitation is maintained.
 Nevertheless, the predominant direction of these entries is always upwards, suggestive of the anticipation and optimism of the impeding happy event.
 The flowing semi-quavers used for the setting of the one word, ‘Hallelujah′ (9th phrase beginning bar 135) strongly suggest a fugato except that the voices do not enter at the expected traditional intervals.
 They come in on g (altos) b flat (tenors) and e flat (basses)—-the notes of the chord of E flat major which also form the opening motive of the chorale!

 An interesting point of detail is the repeating of the words of phrase ten to underpin the following phrase—-macht euch bereit—-be prepared (for the wedding feast).
 This urgent plea from the multitude continues to resound as the sopranos move towards their penultimate phrase (from bar 110).